cdrage/composefiles/README.md

 chmod 777 -R media config # yolo
 ```

+**Setup:**

-  1. run `docker run --rm -it wernight/plex-media-server retrieve-plex-token` to find your Plex Token.
+  1. Run `docker run --rm -it wernight/plex-media-server retrieve-plex-token` to find your Plex Token.
 Plug it into the `docker-compose.yaml` file where KEYHERE is located.
   2. `docker-compose up`
   3. Go to Sonarr and set everything up (http://localhost:8989).
   4. Go to Radarr and set everything up (http://localhost:7878).